Contact Us Today (424) 372-3112

 Continuous Sexual Abuse of a Child

-The related crime of lewd acts on a minor defined under Penal Code 288 PC makes it a crime to commit a single-sex act with a child under the age of fourteen.
+The related crime of lewd acts on a minor, defined under Penal Code 288 PC, makes it a crime to commit a single-sex act with a child under the age of fourteen.
 A conviction under PC 288 is punishable by up to ten years of imprisonment.

 The separate statute, but more serious, Penal Code 288.5 PC, deals with a situation where someone with routine access to a child under 14 continuously sexually abuses them.
 The criminal charges will become even more severe with each sexual act.

-What Is the Legal Definition of a Penal Code 288.5?
+What Is the Legal Definition?

 California Penal Code 288.5 PC legally defines the crime of the continuous sexual abuse of a minor as follows:

-• “Anyone who either resides in the same home with a minor child or has recurring access to them, and who over not less than three months in duration, engages in three or more acts of substantial sexual conduct or lewd or lascivious conduct with a child under 14 years at the time.“
+• “Anyone who either resides in the same home with a minor child or has recurring access to them, and who, over not less than three months in duration, engages in three or more acts of substantial sexual conduct or lewd or lascivious conduct with a child under 14 years at the time.“

-To be convicted of continuous sexual abuse of a minor charge, the prosecutor must be able to prove several crucial factors beyond a reasonable doubt.
+To be convicted of a continuous sexual abuse of a minor charge, the prosecutor must be able to prove several crucial factors beyond a reasonable doubt.
 These are called the “elements of the crime” and are listed under California Criminal Jury Instructions 1120 as follows:

-• achild under 14 years old;
+• a child under 14 years old;

 • three or more substantial sexual conduct acts or lewd or lascivious conduct;